Oracle to buy Responsys for $1.39 billion in cloud software push

 The Responsys deal could also trigger consolidation in the software industry in 2014 as larger firms explore new areas of growth, while smaller vendors continue look at strategic acquisitions.

-"In our opinion, this acquisition makes it more likely that NetSuite Inc (N.N) or SAP AG (SAPG.DE) would acquire Marketo MKTO.O," Ives said, noting that neither have made big acquisitions in digital marketing.
+"In our opinion, this acquisition makes it more likely that NetSuite Inc or SAP AG would acquire Marketo," Ives said, noting that neither have made big acquisitions in digital marketing.

 Marketo, which has a market capitalization of $1.25 billion, also makes marketing software for businesses.